 What a beautiful insight into the unaware mind.
 What an innocent thought to think that Google only looks at what is most popular online.

 As SEO’s, we have a good understanding of how search engines work.
-But that night, the cleaner made me realize that the majority of people who are online everyday have no clue our jobs even exist!
+But that night, the cleaner made me realise that the majority of people who are online everyday have no clue our jobs even exist!

 A lot of people share his perception that search engines serve them the results that are simply the most popular.